gelcreative/gel-site-gatsby-netlify-cms/src/pages/portfolio-entries/downtown-barrie-bia.md

   - image: /img/annual-report-full-width.jpg
   - image: /img/full-width-prezi.jpg
 main:
-  detail_text: >
+  detail_text: >-
-    Gel built and manages all websites and manage content creation,event marketing and, social media.
-We design the creative and manage ad campaigns.
-    We built the brand identity system as the organization expanded, including a suite of individually branded events under the banner ‘Downtown Barrie Events’.
-We are passionate about Barrie’s downtown and delight in seeing our creativity come to life throughout its streets.
+    Gel built and manages all websites, content creation, event marketing, and social media.
+We also design the creative and manage ad campaigns.
+We built the brand identity system as the organization expanded, including a suite of individually branded events under the banner "Downtown Barrie Events."
+We are passionate about Barrie’s downtown and delight in seeing our hard work come to life throughout its streets.
   image: /img/meridian-place-pan-night.jpg
 project_images_2:
   - image: /img/bbia-full-width-action-map.jpg